reesesun/reese-markdown-cv/index.md

 ```
 - B.S. in Kinesiology

-## Honors and Awards

-- Dean’s list `All Semesters`
-- Penn State Health and Human Development Honor Society `Spring 2017 - 2019`

-## Professional Experience
+## Clinical Experience

+### **Shirley Ryan AbilityLab - Chicago, IL** `April - June 2022`

+- Provided care to patients ranging in age from 21 to 92 with neurologic and pulmonary disorders.
+- Presented a in-service presentation on Persistent Postural Perceptual Concussion to promote better understanding on different clinical presentation on concussion.

+### **Advanced Training & Rehab - St. Louis, MO** `July - Aug 2021`
+- Provided care to patients ranging in age from 16 to 75 with primarily orthopedic disorders.

-### **UPMC Centers for Rehab services - Allison Park** `Sep 2019 - Current`
+### **UPMC Centers for Rehab services - Allison Park, PA** `Sep 2019 - March 2020`

-_Rehab Aid_

-- Assist in the provision of patient care under the direct supervision of the licensed clinical staff
+- Assisted in the provision of patient care under the direct supervision of the licensed clinical staff.
-- Provide both clinical and clerical support as required by the facility
+- Provided both clinical and clerical support as required by the facility.
-- Assist in the training of therapy volunteers
+- Assisted in the training of therapy volunteers
-- Rotate through selected treatment areas when necessary to facilitate organizational needs
+- Rotated through selected treatment areas when necessary to facilitate organizational needs.

-### **Phoenix Rehabilitation and Health Services - State College** `Sep 2017 - Dec 2018`
+### **Phoenix Rehabilitation and Health Services - State College, PA** `Sep 2017 - Dec 2018`

-_Rehab Aid_

-- Assist disabled patients
-- Assist patients with aquatic therapy exercise
-- Educate and instruct patients in functional tasks, exercise and safety
+- Assisted and provided exercise instruction to patients with primarily orthopedic disorders both overground and aquatic.
-- Provide superlative care in collaboration with other clinical professions
+- Provided superlative care in collaboration with other clinical professions including PTAs and chiropractors.
-- Document subjective and objective measures and patients process

-### **UPMC Mercy** `June 2018 - July 2018`
+### **UPMC Mercy - Pittsburgh, PA** `June 2018 - July 2018`

-_Volunteer_

-- Observe PTs performing customized treatments
-- Work with patients suffering chronic conditions
+- Observed and assisted PTs providing care to patients with primarily acute and chronic conditions in inpatient setting.
-- Arrange and managed medical equipments
+- Arranged and managed medical equipments.

-### **Physical Therapy Department, Fuxin General Hospital of Mining** `May 2016 - August 2016`

-_Intern_

-- Conduct simple therapy procedures
-- Educate patients in anatomy, pathology, treatment and injury prevention
-- Document subjective and objective measures and patients process
-- Evaluate and assess patients to restore body functions

 ## Research Experience